student groups presenting class projects in showcase event

 1. Register for MATH 1510 (or MATH 1500) before registering for PHYS 1050.
 You will receive a “Prerequisite” error message if you attempt to register for PHYS 1050 first.

 2. PHIL 1290 is the recommended complementary studies elective.
-Students may choose an alternate course from the Faculty of Arts or Asper School of Management at the 1000 level or higher, with the exception of ARTS 1110 Intro to University which may not be held for credit in the Price Faculty of Engineering.
+Students may choose an alternate course from the UM Faculty of Arts or Asper School of Business at the 1000 level or higher, with the exception of ARTS 1110 Intro to University which may not be held for credit in the Price Faculty of Engineering.

 3. For the Written English requirement, choose from the approved list for engineering students.